omoz4real/omoz4real.github.io/_posts/2023-02-07-run-jakartaee-core-profile-application-on-javase.md

 The Jakarta RESTful web service API built in this tutorial is for CRUD Operations (Create, Read, Update, Delete) which corresponds to the standard
 HTTP methods (POST, GET, PUT, DELETE) and in this blog post used for managing employee data.

-I believe the main advantage of this is that you can package your Jarkata REST application into a JAR file which can be executed almost anywhere.

 First, Create a Java with Maven > Java Application with Netbeans and add the following dependency to the pom.xml.
 In addition to the Jakarta Core Profile, Dependencies to support JSON-B, JSON-P, HTTP Server, and Jersey + Weld integration is also added to the pom.xml file of the project and